opnfv/dovetail/docs/testing/user/userguide/vnf_test_guide.rst

 For example, here we set Dovetail home directory to be ``${HOME}/dovetail``.
-Afterwards, we will create a directory named ``pre_config`` inside this directory to store all Dovetail config related files:
+Afterwards, we will create a directory named ``pre_config`` inside this directory to store all Dovetail config related files and a directory named ``results``, where test results are going to be saved:

 .. code-block:: bash

    $ mkdir -p ${DOVETAIL_HOME}/pre_config
+   $ mkdir -p ${DOVETAIL_HOME}/results

 There should be a file `env_config.sh` inside this directory to provide some info.